mvysny/vaadin-on-kotlin/README.md

 called synchronously.
 To call async, you need to inject self and call the method as `self.method()`
 * You cannot inject stuff into Vaadin components, you can make Vaadin component a managed bean but that's just plain weird.
 How about having a global val with a getter which produces the correct bean instance on demand?
+* Imagine that you wish to store a class, which is able to access a database, to a session.
+Some sort of cache, perhaps.
+In order to do this
+JavaEE-way, you need to use CDI, annotate the class with @SessionScoped, @Inject some SLSB to it (cause managed beans do not yet have support for transactions), manually store it into the session and then run into abovementioned issues with websocket xhr.
+What the fuck?
+I want to focus on coding, not @configuring the world until JavaEE is satisfied.

 ## Status